andreafabrizi/DNSProxy/README.md

 ```

 If configuration and testing completed successfully, you are now ready to run a DOH peer server,
-and profit of DNS-over-HTTP(S) services as described by RFC-8484.
+and profit of DNS-over-HTTP(S) services as described by RFC 8484.

 ## Changelog